MercuryOH/mercury/README.md

 ### Environment variables

 Mercury looks for the postgres connection uri in the environment variables.
-To do so, add a `.env.local` file in the root of the project contaning `POSTGRES_CONNECTION_STRING` (git is already setup to ignore this file in future commits).
+To do so, add a `.env` file in the root of the project contaning `POSTGRES_CONNECTION_STRING` (git is already setup to ignore this file in future commits).

 ```
 POSTGRES_CONNECTION_STRING=postgres://user:pass@127.0.0.1:5432/mercury